 ANNUAL NURSING HOME SURVEY The TBI/SCI Trust Fund legislation requires an annual survey of Mississippi nursing homes to identify all residents under the age of fifty-five who have traumatic spinal cord or brain injuries.
-Beginning June 2017, the Office of Special Disability Programs mailed out two hundred and twenty (220) nursing home surveys.
-A total of one hundred thirty-nine (139) survey forms were returned.
-Of those one hundred thirty-nine (139) survey forms, eighty-five (85) nursing homes reported they had no individuals with traumatic brain injuries or spinal cord injuries.
-Based on the other twenty-seven (27) forms received, the nursing homes reported thirty-nine (39) individuals with a traumatic brain injury and thirty-three (33) individuals with spinal cord injury.
+Beginning June 2022, the Office of Special Disability Programs mailed out one hundred and ninety three (193) nursing home surveys.
+A total of one hundred thirty nine (139) survey forms were returned.
+Of those one hundred thirty nine (139) survey forms, eighty-four (84) nursing homes reported they had no individuals with traumatic brain injuries or spinal cord injuries.
+Based on the other twenty-six (26) forms received, the nursing homes reported thirty-two (32) individuals with a traumatic brain injury and twenty-three (23) individuals with spinal cord injury.
 OTHER ACTIVITIES Use Your BRAIN: Best Routine Against Injury Now" Helmet distribution program- The TBI/SCI Trust Fund implemented the "Use Your BRAIN: Best Routine Against Injury Now" Helmet distribution program in February 2010.
-Over 148,000 helmets have been given to elementary students at schools and events across the State since the program began.
+Over 200,000 helmets have been given to elementary students at schools and events across the State since the program began.

-Office of Special Disability Programs Traumatic Brain Injury/Spinal Cord Injury Trust Fund Program Your perspective is extremely valuable, and we greatly appreciate any and all feedback!
-Please send any comments or questions to:

-Post Office Box 1698 | Jackson, Mississippi 39215-1698 1.800.443.1000 | www.mdrs.ms.gov
+Opportunities for Independence Office of Special Disability Programs Traumatic Brain Injury/Spinal Cord Injury Trust Fund Program Your perspective is extremely valuable, and we greatly appreciate any and all feedback!
+Please send any comments or questions to: Post Office Box 1698 | Jackson, Mississippi 39215-1698 1.800.443.1000 | www.mdrs.ms.gov